zxc-tju/zxc-tju.github.io/_pages/about.md

 # Services
 ## Program Committee
-- Lead organizer of Workshop on Advanced Modeling, Evaluation, and Simulation of Interactions in Mixed Traffic at ITSC, 2024
+- Onsite host and Lead organizer of Workshop on Advanced Modeling, Evaluation, and Simulation of Interactions in Mixed Traffic at ITSC, 2024
 - Working group leader of 2024 IEEE ITSS New Initiatives Program “Evidence-Based Communication Channel for Autonomous Driving Technology”

 ## Reviewer